 Russian Summer Language Institute

-Now in its 30th year, U.Va.’s Russian Summer Language Institute offers an eight-and-a-half week program equivalent to the first TWO YEARS (12 credits) of study in Russian.
-For more information, click here or see the Department of Slavic Languages and Literatures.
+Now in its 34th year, U.Va.’s Russian Summer Language Institute offers an eight-and-a-half week program equivalent to the first TWO YEARS (12 credits) of study in Russian.
+For more information and to apply, click here or visit the SLI page on the Slavic Department website.